Skip to main content

 -> StakingModule provides validator keys

--> Beacon DepositContract completes the pledge
+-> Beacon DepositContract completes the stake

 Features: